HCL-TECH-SOFTWARE/hclds-keycloak/docs/customization/deploy-custom-theme.md

 # Deploying custom theme

-Themes can be deployed into Keycloak by copying the theme directory to `themes` or it can be deployed as an `archive`.
-During development you can copy the theme to the `themes` directory, but in production you may want to consider using an `archive`.
-You can refer to [Custom themes](./custom-themes.md) for more information on how to create a custom theme.
+Themes are deployed into Keycloak by copying the theme directory to `themes` or it can be deployed as a `archive`.
+During development, copy the theme to the `themes` directory, but in production consider using a `archive`.
+For more information on how to create a custom theme, see [Custom themes](./custom-themes.md).

 Please ensure you clone [hclds-keycloak](https://git.cwp.pnp-hcl.com/hclds/hclds-keycloak) repo to your local machine before you begin.